Dungeness Ruins on Cumberland Island, Georgia. Photo by @mark_pariani

 Things to see & do

 Just beyond the ancient gates, Wormsloe State Historic Site provides what may be one of Georgia's most captivating roadways — a mile-long tunnel formed by live oaks dripping with Spanish moss.
-It feels otherworldly, but the state-owned former plantation is just a 15-minute drive from Savannah’s historic core.
-Venture off the iconic entrance, and explore a system of trails, Isle of Hope views, and the 1745 ruins of a tabby house, the city’s oldest standing structure.
+It feels otherworldly, but the state-owned site is just a 15-minute drive from Savannah's historic core.
+Venture off the iconic entrance, and explore a system of trails, Isle of Hope views, and the 1745 ruins of a tabby house, the city's oldest standing structure.

-Up the road in Savannah, which was considered a leading port in the transatlantic slave trade, a walking tour pays homage to African Americans' journey from enslavement to emancipation.
+Georgia's coast is rich with African American heritage.
+In Savannah, which was considered a leading port in the transatlantic slave trade, a walking tour pays homage to African Americans' journey from enslavement to emancipation.
 Sites of interest on the Footprints of Savannah tour include auction blocks in the city's historic squares, City Market offices where enslaved people were purchased, and the Underground Railroad stop that was First African Baptist Church.